-Are you having a new baby and wondering what the scoop is on infant monitors?
+If you're adding a new baby to the family and wondering what the scoop is on infant monitors, we're here to help.
 What are they, how do they work, and do you need one?

 Since you’ve probably been researching since you found out you were having a baby, we’ve done the hard work for you when it comes to answering all of these questions.

 For some families, monitors may seem like a waste of money.
 For others, they are an absolute must, giving tired parents a well-deserved break.
 Keep reading to discover everything you need to know about choosing the highest rated baby monitor, including which features you need and which you can pass on.